-2.1 Capital Structure
+Capital Structure 2.1

 ARC is a 100 % owned subsidiary of Al Rajhi Bank.
-It is well capitalised with a Tier 1 capital ratio of 2.40 times and a total capital ratio of 2.40 times.
-The current total capital is SAR 2,818 million, while the paid-up capital is SAR 500 million.
+It is well capitalised with a Tier 1 capital ratio of 2.34 times and a total capital ratio of 2.34 times.
+The current total capital is SAR 3,103 million as of 31 December 2019, while the paid-up capital is SAR 500 million.
 For regulatory purposes, capital is categorised into two main classes.
 These are Tier 1 and Tier 2, which are described below: